elki-project/elki-project.github.io/howto/java_api.md

 You can even embed ELKI into your application (if you accept the [AGPL-3 license](/license)), but we currently do not (yet) recommend to do so, because the API is still changing substantially.

 But in many cases, using the MiniGUI or the command line interface to run your experiments will be better, even when writing custom extensions in Java.
-If you want a custom output format, this is best done e.g. as a custom [ResultHandler](/releases/release0.7.5/javadoc/de/lmu/ifi/dbs/elki/result/ResultHandler.html) or just by using the [ResultWriter](/releases/release0.7.5/javadoc/de/lmu/ifi/dbs/elki/result/ResultWriter.html) and parsing the resulting files afterwards.
+If you want a custom output format, this is best done e.g. as a custom [ResultHandler](/releases/current/javadoc/elki/result/ResultHandler.html) or just by using the [ResultWriter](/releases/current/javadoc/elki/result/ResultWriter.html) and parsing the resulting files afterwards.

-The reasons why we recommend "loose coupling" with ELKI are:
+The reasons why we recommend "loose coupling" over "tight integration" with ELKI are:

 1. The API is still changing a lot, because we keep on adding options and optimizations, and we **do not (yet) provide a stable API** (this will be the 1.0 release).
 The command line / MiniGUI / Parameterization is much more stable, because of the handling of default values and aliases - the parameterization only lists the non-default parameters, so only if the defaults change you'll notice.

 2.  **Memory usage:** data mining is quite memory intensive.
 If you use the MiniGUI or command line, you have a good *cleanup* when the task is finished.
 If you invoke it from Java, changes are *really high* that you keep some reference somewhere, and end up leaking *lots* of memory.
 So **when using the Java API, *you* need to ensure that the objects are properly cleaned up and garbage collected**!

     By running ELKI from the command line, you get two things for free: a. no memory leaks.
 When the task is finished, the process quits and frees all memory. b. no need to rerun it twice for the same data.
-Subsequent analysis does not need to rerun the algorithm.
+Subsequent analysis does not need to rerun the algorithm, just re-read the output.

 3. ELKI is **not designed as embeddable library**.
-It can be used, but it is not designed to be used this way.
+It can be used, but it is not primarily designed to be used this way.
 ELKI has tons of options and functionality, and this comes at a price, both in runtime (although it can easily [outperform R and Weka](/benchmarking), for example!) memory usage and in particular in code complexity.
+You may not need all of this power.

     ELKI was **designed for research in data mining algorithms**, not for making them easy to include in arbitrary applications.
 Instead, if you have a particular problem, you should use ELKI to find out *which* approach works good, then *reimplement that approach in an optimized manner for your problem* (maybe even in C++ then, to further reduce memory and runtime).

 4. ELKI is [AGPL licensed](/license).
 This is a variant of the GPL license, and requires you to license your code the same way as ELKI.
-If you embed ELKI into your application, and distribute this combination, then **you agree to license your code** with a compatible license (e.g. GPL, AGPL, BSD).
+If you embed ELKI into your application, and distribute this combination, then **you agree to license your code** with a compatible license (e.g., GPL, AGPL, BSD).
 In particular for commercial users this may not be acceptable, and if you include/use code written by others you may not be allowed to relicense their code at all.
 This licensing restriction should not matter much for research and academic usage.
-It also does not apply if ELKI is run as a separate application (e.g. via [command line scripts](#CommandLineScripting)).
+It also does not apply if ELKI is run as a separate application (e.g., via [command line scripts](#CommandLineScripting)).

 Recommended Solutions {#Recommended}
 ---------------------